FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 This year, NOMAD journeys to the unpredictable architecture of the "Bubble Palace," a radically organic abode on the edge of the Mediterranean.

-Le Pont des Fees (Fairy Bridge) is a drystone wall barring the valley built-in 1763.
-It measures 29m long, 13m wide, and 7m high crosses to cross the Vologne River.
+Le Pont des Fees (Fairy Bridge) is a drystone wall barring the valley built in 1763.
+It measures 29m long, 13m wide, and 7m high and crosses the Vologne River.
 It was a means of passage between the Saint-Mont and the Massif du Fossard.
 It was called at the time “the bridge of the Fies”, which, in patois means “spruces”.
-This variety of Vosges fir trees would then have given it its name due to the fact that the Vologne, which it spans, crosses a dark spruce forest.
+This variety of Vosges fir trees would then have given it its name since the Vologne, which it spans, crosses a dark spruce forest.
 A more romantic explanation of the name is that the bridge was where a fairy, who gave great feasts in her Saut des Cuves palace, attracted the knights.
 After having made them drink a potion, they lost all discernment and spent their night building this bridge before being released at dawn.
 This bridge was, until 1838, taken as a road leading to the Col de Martimpré.

 In Grimaud in the hinterland of Saint-Tropez, the trail down to the bridge starts near the windmill and drops down into the valley 87m.
 The return crosses the old town of Grimaud and passes next to the castle.